top of page

 DSC_0552.jpg

 Building physical facilities is expensive, and is best driven where possible by research findings.
-Conclusions from neuroscience, cognitive psychology, interior design, architecture and social work are but a few areas that contribute to how we might build thoughtfully and effectively.
-Here you will find research summaries, books and resource lists to aid your knowledge.
+Conclusions from neuroscience, cognitive psychology, interior design, architecture, and social sciences are but a few areas that contribute to how we might build thoughtfully and effectively.
+Here you will find resources to aid your project.

 chosen cover.jpg